Stuff I wish I had been told when I was a new beekeeper.

 5. As your colony grows in size and the season progresses, the bees become more protective of their stores.

-6. Do you launder your bee clothes and veil?
+6. Do you launder your bee clothes and your veil?
 Previous stings on gloves and clothing can leave behind an alarm pheromone that can stimulate defensive behavior when you revisit the hive.
 Be sure to keep your garments clean.
-You can also smoke the area of the sting to disguise any alarm pheromone that may linger on clothing or on your skin.
+You can also smoke the area of the sting to disguise any alarm pheromone that may linger on your clothing or on your skin.